University student activity travel insurance terms and conditions

 1. Students undertaking approved University student activity travel who are travelling internationally from and returning to New Zealand (please note, one-way journeys are not eligible for insurance coverage) and whose travel is registered and approved through 360 International are eligible for comprehensive travel & medical insurance coverage under the University's Premier Corporate Travel Policy, with the exception of:

 a.
 Programmes of a semester length or longer, including the 360 International Semester Exchange programme.
 Students travelling on these programme are required to purchase comprehensive travel & medical insurance separately, with continuous and uninterrupted coverage from the date of departure until their return to New Zealand, with coverage through the Outbound StudentSafe policy (PROMOCODE 360OSE) or a comparable policy that meets or exceeds the level of coverage provided by Outbound StudentSafe, in addition to meeting any insurance requirements imposed by the host country and/or host university during the period of exchange.

-A pre-existing medical condition means any physical defect, infirmity, existing or recurring illness, injury or disability of which you are aware of for which you have received a medical examination, consultation, treatment or investigation.
-Please check with your health Physician as to whether you are fit to travel.
+- Travellers with a pre-existing condition should check with their health care provider to ensure that they are fit to travel and not travelling against medical advice.
 Travelling against medical advice may result in failure to comply with policy terms and conditions, resulting in claims being declined.

 3. The official source of advice and risk level for countries is the Ministry of Foreign Affairs and Trade Safe Travel website.
 If those travelling under the UoA travel insurance intend to travel to a location which has areas categorised as ‘avoid non-essential travel’ or ‘do not travel’ they must seek pre-approval by contact the Risk Office to complete a High Risk Travel Form.